Power Company: Fictional team history

-Josiah Power was one of America's best lawyers until his meta-gene was triggered during the alien Invasion by the activation of the Gene Bomb.

-Following the untimely public activation of his metagene in the courtroom, attorney Josiah Power is dismissed from his law firm.
-Power had little interest in becoming a traditional costumed hero, but it became readily apparent that he could not continue to practice law without any undue public attention.
+Josiah Power was one of America's best lawyers until his meta-gene was triggered by the Dominators' gene bomb, leading him to be dismissed from his law firm.
+Power had little interest in becoming a traditional costumed hero, but it became readily apparent that he could not continue to practice law without attracting undue public attention.
 He capitalizes on his professional experience to organize a for-hire team of heroes much along the lines of a law firm.
 Their very first mission as a team is against the East Asian criminal organization known as the Black Dragon Society.
 They successfully defuse a hostage situation initiated by the Society and returned to their base of operations.

 The Power Company make a brief one panel appearance in a later Justice League of America story arc, "Syndicate Rules" in JLA #107-114 (2004-2005).
 The Crime Syndicate of America had attacked a S.T.A.R.
 Labs facility in San Francisco and the Power Company is shown and described to have been defeated.